U-Skate World, an Instance of the Gray-Scott System

 Early, Middle and Late-stage Evolution

-Diverse behaviors over different time scales
+Diverse behaviours over different time scales

 This is an "accelerating time-lapse" video with a simulation rate that increases progressively: the simulated speed doubles every 7 seconds.